Public Hearing: Viet Nam Investigation 14-15 November 2016

-Justice Isaac Lenaola – Kenya – Justice Isaac Lenaola is the Presiding Judge of the Constitution and Human Rights Division of the High Court [of Kenya] and is Deputy Judge of the East Africa Court of Justice.
+Justice Isaac Lenaola – Kenya – Presiding Judge of the Constitution and Human Rights Division of the High Court of Kenya and Deputy Judge of the East Africa Court of Justice.

 Diego García-Sayán – Peru – Former President of the Inter-American Court of Human Rights, former Minister of Foreign Affairs and former Minister of Justice of Peru.

 For more information about the Designated Independent Review Panel members please click here.

 Vietnam Public Hearing Agenda for 14-15 November 2016 available here.